 - MEd, Teaching English, Bob Jones University

 - Practicum: Grades 5-8 (Ed 334)

 - Teaching English: Literature (9-12) (Ed 346)

 - Teaching English: Writing (5-8) (Ed 370)

 - Teaching English: Writing (9-12) (Ed 340)

 Lesa Seibert joined the Bob Jones University family first as a teacher in Bob Jones Academy, teaching ninth grade English and developing the high school Learning Resource Center.
-Next, she moved to BJU’s distance learning K-12 school, again teaching high school English.
+Next, she moved to BJU’s distance learning K-12 school, also teaching high school English.
 Eventually, she joined the university faculty, this time as English education methods teacher and supervisor and program coordinator.
 In 2001, she earned a specialist’s degree in special education and, in 2006, she completed her doctorate in education.

 Teaching has always been her desire and her love.
-In her role in teaching teachers, she has great joy to be able to come alongside her university students and to help them become effective and competent teachers themselves.
-She believes that an effective teacher is concerned for development of the whole child and that the student’s overall development is more important than academic content.
-(Luke 2:52 states clearly that Christ’s development was not only academic, but physical, spiritual, and social/emotional as well.)
-To this end, she infuses her methods classes with conversation, questions, and practical projects regarding teaching English Language Arts from a godly, biblical perspective.
-She also encourages her student teachers to be passionate about their students’ learning.
+In her role of teaching teachers, she enjoys being able to mentor her university students and to help them become effective and competent teachers.
+She believes that an effective teacher is concerned with the development of the whole learner and that this overall development (spiritual, physical, academic, and social [Luke 2:52]) is of paramount imprortance.
+To this end, she infuses her methods classes with conversations, questions, learning activities, and practical projects regarding teaching English Language Arts.
+She is passionate about teachers who love the Lord and love their students.